 Commercial real estate loans are loans secured by real estate as evidenced by mortgages or other liens on nonfarm nonresidential properties, excluding owner-occupied real estate loans.
-Included in this category are all other nonfarm residential loans secured by real estate as evidenced by mortgages (FHA and conventional), specifically:
+Included in this category are:

-Nonfarm properties with five or more dwelling units in structures (including apartment buildings and apartment hotels) used primarily to accommodate households on a more or less permanent basis.

-- 5 or more-unit housekeeping dwellings with commercial units combined where use is primarily residential. - Cooperative-type apartment buildings containing 5 or more dwelling units.
+- Nonfarm properties with five or more dwelling units in structures (including apartment buildings and apartment hotels) used primarily to accommodate households on a more or less permanent basis. - 5 or more-unit housekeeping dwellings with commercial units combined where use is primarily residential. - Cooperative-type apartment buildings containing 5 or more dwelling units.